Back to Forests

-You already live by it.
+You are already living by it.

 Every time you cross the street…